brown-ccv/community-gcal-lab-automation/README.md

 **Web Interface:**
 1. Navigate to http://localhost:3000
-2. Click "📊 Bulk CSV Import →"
+2. Click "Bulk CSV Import"
 3. Upload or drag-drop your CSV file
 4. Review the summary and sample events
 5. Click "Create Events"